 Hands and hard surfaces are some key ways viruses are spread.
 Hand sanitizers are recommended for hands, and disinfectants for hard surfaces.
-Hand sanitizer production is unregulated, meaning any company can suddenly attempt to produce them, and their quality is usually not verifiable unless they can provide certified laboratory testing and accreditation.
+Hand sanitizer production is unregulated, meaning any company can try to produce them, but their quality is usually not verifiable unless they can provide certified laboratory testing and accreditation.
 This has led to many substandard products being sold to unaware consumers, with very concerning health effects.
 Some contain methanol which is poisonous, can cause permanent blindness, is ineffective, and consumers would be none the wiser if their hand sanitizer contained it.
-Ecozyme’s Viru-Guard 80 alcohol hand sanitizer is formulated according to the World Health organization’s recommended formula, containing 80% alcohol, which formula is independently tested by scientists in Germany and Switzerland to be COVID-19 effective.
+Ecozyme’s Viru-Guard 80 alcohol hand sanitizer is formulated according to the World Health organization’s recommended formula, containing 80% approved alcohol, which formula is independently tested by scientists in Germany and Switzerland to be COVID-19 effective.
 Viru-Guard 80 alcohol hand sanitizer is also independently tested to SANS 490, SANS 54885 and EN 1500 standards, Certification Number: AS20-155.
-Hard surface disinfectants are also stringently regulated, requiring independent laboratory testing and certification, as well as being registered by the NRCS, which Ecozyme hard surface disinfectants comply to.
-The NRCS has even warned consumers that companies are selling products as disinfectants which are not NRCS registered and these can even be deadly.
+Hard surface disinfectants are more stringently regulated, requiring independent laboratory testing and certification, as well as being registered by the NRCS, which Ecozyme hard surface disinfectants comply to.
+The NRCS has warned consumers that companies are selling products as disinfectants which are not NRCS registered and these can even be deadly.

 The World Health Organization in February 2020 stated about hard surface disinfectants “in the light of the comparable genetic characteristics with SARSCoV and MERS-CoV suggest that 2019-nCoV may likely susceptible to disinfectants with proven activity against enveloped viruses” and these include many disinfection technologies from quaternary ammonium to phenolic compounds, when used according to manufacturer's recommendations.
 Additionally the United States EPA (Environmental Protection Agency) maintains an approved list of disinfectants on the same basis of virucidal claims, noting multiple disinfection technologies from chlorine dioxide to hydrogen peroxide.